A♭ Minor

 Read more: Our guide to chord inversions.

-For the 2nd inversion of A♭ minor, the E♭ becomes the lowest note.
+For the second inversion of A♭ minor, E♭ becomes the lowest note.
 With your right hand, play the chord with the following fingers:

 C♭ - Fifth finger (5)